Bureau of Indian Affairs building takeover

-A group of protesters went to the Bureau of Indian Affairs (BIA) offices at the national headquarters building, intending to negotiate for better housing on reservations and other related issues.
-Protesters began the siege after interpreting a government refusal of their demands as a double cross.
-Protesters defied a federal court order to leave the building after the first night of the occupation.
-The takeover quickly gained national media attention.
+The protest began with a group of AIM representatives traveling to the Bureau of Indian Affairs (BIA) offices at the national headquarters building, seeking to negotiate with federal officers on improving Indigenous housing and any other related issues.
+However, after feeling that the government was acting unfairly by rejecting their demand the protesters began the takeover, occupying the building.
+A federal court soon issued an order for the protesters to vacate the building on the first night of the takeover but they refused to comply.

-Protesters overturned tables and desks against windows, fortifying against potential police attack.
+The AIM affiliated protesters overturned desks and tables to barricade the windows and entrances to defend against a potential police attack.
 Some set fires in interior offices and the marble lobbies, destroying many historic documents.
-The demonstrators started to run out of provisions after several days.
-They would not allow police or any government representative to approach the building, so two children of BIA employees were recruited to bring in provisions.
-After a week, the protesters left, some taking documents with them, having caused an estimated $700,000 in damages.
-The Washington Post claimed that the destruction and theft of records could set them back 50 to 100 years.
+Protestors were starting to run low of supplies after several days.
+They refused to allow law enforcement or any other government official to enter the building, instead they had two children from BIA employees bring over some supplies.
+After a week of occupation, the protesters left, with some taking BIA documents with them, and having caused an estimated $700,000 in damages.
+With the loss of the documents, the Washington Post claimed that the destruction and theft of records could set the Bureau of Indian Affairs back 50 to 100 years.

-President Richard M. Nixon had an interest in promoting tribal sovereignty, as he had ended the termination of tribes that was part of 1950s policy.
-Interested in the decentralization of government, Nixon fundamentally agreed that tribes should manage their operations.
-After the BIA takeover, he signed a law to restore one tribe to federally recognized status and supported legislation that offered tribes control over their own operations and programs.
+Then President Richard M. Nixon had an interest in promoting tribal sovereignty, as having ended the termination of tribes that was part of 1950s policy.
+Alongside his interest in the decentralization of government, Nixon fundamentally agreed that tribes should manage their operations.
+As a result of the AIM occupation of the BIA's offices, Nixon signed the Menominee Restoration Act to restore one tribe to federally recognized status and supported legislation that offered tribes control over their own operations and programs.